andreirk/coinStatApp/README.md

 1. Clone the repository
 2. Configure your environment variables (see `.env.example`)
 3. cd "path to project root"
+4. If you have make:
+    make start-deps
+        or
-4. docker compose up
+5. docker compose up
-5. In separate terminal Build and run:
+6. In separate terminal Build and run:

 ```bash
 go build -o coinStatApp ./cmd/coinStatApp